Design Engineering*

 .5 credit

-Forensic Science in the Laboratory draws on the fundamental principles of chemistry, physics and biology.
+Forensic Science in the Laboratory draws on the fundamental principles of chemistry, physics, and biology.
 Students will explore forensic science from a laboratory perspective through various methodologies and applications used in this discipline.
 Topics discussed include organic and inorganic chemical analyses of physical evidence, DNA identification, analysis of fresh and decomposed tissue remains, and drug analysis.
 Students will practice several techniques in the laboratory such as UV-visible spectroscopy, blood-splatter analysis, and DNA analysis using electrophoresis.

 Offered spring semester